 When it comes to our finances emotions play a big part in whether we’re successful at building wealth or maintaining it.
 Whether it’s making impulse buying decisions, selling during a market downturn, or procrastination, if you can self-reflect, and take time to think rationally, it can go a long way towards contributing to your financial success.

 We’re all guilty of buying things we may not necessarily need.
 From clothing, accessories, games, or toys, the list goes on.
 The point is, these purchases can be temporarily satisfying but the happiness can be fleeting.
 Do they really contribute to your overall well-being and happiness?
 If not, maybe it’s not something you should necessarily purchase.
-By no means are we saying you should feel bad for spending your hard earned money on items you want.
+By no means are we saying you should feel bad for spending your hard-earned money on items you want.
 However, you should be aware of the emotions that play into those decisions, especially if you are working on achieving other financial goals.
-Aligning you spending with your values and what actually add’s value to your life is key.
+Aligning your spending with your values and what actually adds value to your life is key.